bhoov/hamux/README.md

 e**X**perience

 <div class="alert alert-info">
-    🚧 <strong>API is in rapid development</strong>.
+    🚧 <strong>HAMUX is in rapid development</strong>.
 Remember to specify the version when building off of HAMUX.
 </div>

 ## A Universal Abstraction for Hopfield Networks